threefoldtecharchive/jumpscaleX_core/docs/Gedis/README.md

     return w
 ```

 This actor method has 2 arguments, `wallet` and `schema_out`.
-With the docstring we ask gedis to validate that `wallet` is actually a valid instance of the schema named `jumpscale.example.wallet`.
-We also define the type of the return value with the `schema_out` argument and the docstring which specify that schema_out is also an instance of the `jumpscale.example.wallet`.
+With the docstring we ask gedis to validate that `wallet` is actually a valid instance of the schema named `jumpscale.test.ibiza.wallet`.
+We also define the type of the return value with the `schema_out` argument and the docstring which specify that schema_out is also an instance of the `jumpscale.test.ibiza.wallet`.

 When defining docstring like this, if the data received or sent back doesn't validate the schema, an error will be raised.